rohanb10/rohan.xyz/README.md

 # Personal website

-I redesigned the site earlier this year to have a much cleaner UI and be compatible with a greater number of browsers and devices.

-In addition to this, I worked hard on improving the performance of my site.
-I converted some of the assets into svg images, and all the remaining png files were compressed using TinyPNG.
-By doing this, I circumvented the need to use something like a Lazy Load plugin to keep things simpler.
-Instead, I focused on optimising the functions I already have, and using external dependencies very selectively.
-I finally managed to get the initial page load size under 300kb.
+My goal when I began development was to keep the initial page size as small as possible <sup>[inspiration](http://motherfuckingwebsite.com)<sup> warning: colorful language</sup></sup>.
+After the first round of development, I reduced the size of all network calls from 1400kb to less than 200kb (including frequently cached resources like fonts and Google Analytics)

+Update - July 2016
+I rewrote all the scripts from scratch to remove the dependence on jQuery and jQuery UI.
+The site now uses native JS and CSS, only using the grid from Bootstrap

 -------------------

 Dependencies
 -----
 - Bootstrap - **Grid and responsive utilities only**, no js
+- ~~jQuery~~
+- ~~jQuery UI~~
-- jQuery <sup>sorry</sup>
+- ~~Animate.css~~
-- jQuery UI - **Slide and fade effects only** <sup>sorry again</sup>
-- Google Fonts - Source Sans Pro
 - Google Maps Web API

+After completing the first round of development, I will be rewriting parts of my code to be native and not be dependent on external libraries

 -------------------

 Testing
 -----

-The website was tested on and optimized for Safari and Google Chrome on both desktop and mobile devices.
+The website was tested on and optimised for Safari and Google Chrome on both desktop and mobile devices.

 There are some minor compatibility issues for the hero svg on Firefox and am working to fix them.
-Unfortunately, I have not been able to test this website on IE or Edge

 -------------------